yuhr/langue/README.md

 **Currently in the planning stage.**

-Langue framework (a set of packages) will be available on npm.
+Langue framework (a set of packages) will be available on npm (you can `npm install langue` now but it's blank).
 The official web service which uses it will be coming to [langue.link](https://langue.link) and its [repository](https://github.com/yuhr/langue.link).

 ## Design Philosophy